 How to grind coffee beans – Grind Size and Brewing Method

 In general, brewing techniques that expose coffee grounds to boiling water for longer periods of time require a coarser grind than faster brewing methods.
 This is because the finer the coffee grind, the more surface area is created between the coffee grinds and the heated water, which causes “over-extraction” of the essential coffee oils and aromas.
 This may lead to the coffee tasting bitter.

 When the coffee beans are finely ground they should be brewed for a shorter period of time to prevent over-extraction from occurring.

-In contrast, coarsely ground coffee beans should be brewed for an extended period of time; otherwise the coffee may taste plain and flavourless.
+In contrast, coarsely ground coffee beans should be brewed for an extended period of time; otherwise, the coffee may taste plain and flavorless.
 It is important to achieve a consistent grind before brewing, as this will affect the taste and quality of the coffee.

 Avoid Pre-Ground Coffee Beans

 It is important to start grinding with whole roasted coffee beans.
 Grind your coffee beans right before brewing.
-This is important because whole beans keep the coffee oils and extracts protected inside the bean which preserves the flavour of the coffee.
-Do not use pre-ground coffee because once the protective shell of the coffee bean is broken, it will lose aroma and flavour and affect the taste of the coffee.
+This is important because whole beans keep the coffee oils and extract protected inside the bean which preserves the flavor of the coffee.
+Do not use pre-ground coffee because once the protective shell of the coffee bean is broken, it will lose aroma and flavor and affect the taste of the coffee.

-The best solution to avoid losing flavour and aroma is to grind your roasted coffee beans just before brewing your coffee.
-In that way, you will preserve the freshness of the coffee beans as well as enhance the flavour of your coffee, bringing out the essence of the coffee beans.
+The best solution to avoid losing flavor and aroma is to grind your roasted coffee beans just before brewing your coffee.
+In that way, you will preserve the freshness of the coffee beans as well as enhance the flavor of your coffee, bringing out the essence of the coffee beans.

 Types of Coffee Grinders – Burr vs. Blade Design